johnSamilin/solo/native-clients/ubuntu/spec.md

 Create a native Ubuntu app with .deb installer.
+Just write the code, I'll compile it myself.

 Visual style should be the same as in https://github.com/johnSamilin/solo web version (overall and typography/layout).